animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 See
 {x-data-store-docs}/developing/query_index/create_multiple_indexes.html\[“Creating
-Multiple Indexes at Once”\] in {data-store-name}'s User Guide for more details.
+Multiple Indexes at Once”\] in GemFire's User Guide for more details.

 </div>